Skip to main content

 Djikstra's Algorithm can help solve the shortest path problem for graphs with non-negative weights

-It solves the shortest path problem for a single Vertex, to all other Vertices
+It solves the shortest path problem for a single vertex, to all other vertices by utilizing a min heap:

 Djikstra's algorithm is greedy, and essentially starts from a central point u and expands outwards, continually getting the min from the seen vertices to find shortest path to other vertices, it uses a min-heap to continuously select the vertex with the smallest known distance